openstreetmap/openstreetmap-website/CONFIGURE.md

 ## Populating the database

 Your installation comes with no geographic data loaded.
-You can either create new data using one of the editors (iD, JOSM etc) or by loading an OSM extract.
+You can either create new data using one of the editors (iD, JOSM etc), download data as OSM-XML via JOSM or by loading an OSM extract.

 After installing but before creating any users or data, import an extract with [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) and the [``--write-apidb``](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#--write-apidb_.28--wd.29) task.